Stable fixed points of combinatorial threshold-linear networks: Introduction

+We conjecture that the answer to this question is yes, stable fixed points are minimal fixed points.
+However, we do not currently have strong evidence in support of this outside of the case of CTLNs, and so it requires further exploration.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:preliminaries} reviews general background on fixed points of CTLNs and then lays out the key techniques to prove a subset is not a stable motif, which will be used throughout the following sections to prove the main results.
-Section~\ref{sec:degree-bounds} is devoted to proving Theorem~\ref{sec:degree-bounds}, showing the conjecture holds within a subset of the legal range.
+Section~\ref{sec:preliminaries} reviews general background on fixed points of CTLNs and then lays out the key techniques to prove a subset cannot support a stable fixed point, which will be used throughout the following sections to prove the main results.
+Section~\ref{sec:degree-bounds} is devoted to proving Theorem~\ref{thm:sparse-G}, guaranteeing that sparse graphs never support stable fixed points, and Theorem~\ref{thm:degree-bounds-simple}, showing the conjecture holds within a subset of the legal parameter range.
+We will see that both of these results are in fact immediate corollaries of a single technical theorem that connects $|\sigma|$ and the maximum in-degree of $G|_\sigma$ to regions of parameter space in which a fixed point supported on $\sigma$ is guaranteed to be unstable.
 Section~\ref{sec:near-cliques} collects various results about ``near-cliques" and concludes with the proof of Theorem~\ref{thm:near-cliques}.
-In Section~\ref{sec:cyclic-unions}, we consider a broad class of \emph{composite graphs}, which include cyclic unions as a special case.
-We prove that sufficiently sparse composite graphs are never stable motifs and end with the proof of Theorem~\ref{thm:cyclic-unions}.
-Next, Section~\ref{sec:n4} considers all possible fixed point supports up to size 4 and shows that only cliques are stable motifs, proving Theorem~\ref{thm:n4}.
+In Section~\ref{sec:composite-graphs}, we consider a broad class of \emph{composite graphs}, which include clique unions as a special case.
+We prove that sufficiently sparse composite graphs never support a stable fixed point.
+Next, Section~\ref{sec:n4} considers all possible fixed point supports up to size 4 and shows that, among subgraphs that can support fixed points, cliques are the only ones with corresponding fixed points that are stable, proving Theorem~\ref{thm:n4}.
 Finally, in Section~\ref{sec:maximal-cliques}, we develop the correspondence between target-free cliques of directed graphs and maximal cliques of undirected graphs, and provide a summary of the literature on the latter to obtain counts of target-free cliques and algorithms for enumerating them.